-If you don’t want to perform site backups, then get help from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to do your own backups, then get professional WordPress support, or use backup plugins.

-- You can read about a great WordPress backup plugin that can automate your site backups here: Back Up, Duplicate & Keep Your WP Site Protected With Backup Creator Plugin For WP
+- Learn about a great WordPress backup plugin that can automate your site backups here: Backup, Copy And Keep Your WP Web Site Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory